 DAY 8: BUKHARA – SAMARKAND [B,L,D]

-Late morning departure to continue with half a day of sightseeing in Bukhara.
+Morning departure to continue with half a day of sightseeing in Bukhara.
 Admire the early 19th century Chor Minor Madrassah, whose four slender, blue-topped minarets give it its name.
 Next continue to Lyabi-Hauz Plaza, located in the heart of the old town.
 With the feel of a true oasis in an oasis town, the plaza is at the center of Bukhara’s old town and is – as it has been throughout history – a place to meet friends, to eat, to drink, and to relax in the shade.
 Free time at leisure.
-After late lunch, transfer to train station for our 2-hours’ ride to Samarkand.
+After late lunch, transfer to Samarkand by coach (3-3.5 hrs.).
 Dinner and overnight in Samarkand.